PenCue/devprocess/docs/git-branching-model.md

 An issue represents a complete unit of work: feature, bug, performance improvement etc.

-*An issue should be sized to be completed in a single sprint.*
+***An issue should be sized to be completed in a single sprint.***

 But we don't want 1 massive merge at the end of the sprint so the issue needs to be split up in smaller chunks: 1 or 2 days of work.
 We use pull requests as the way to split up an issue in manageable chuncks.
-During refinement of the issue
+During refinement of the issue we make a sketch of the expected PRs.

 ## Development workflow